hl2guide/youtube-dl-better-config/README.md

 # youtube-dl-better-config
-A better config for defauls for youtube-dl on Windows.
+A better config for defaults for youtube-dl on Windows.